Should you follow a paleo diet for gut healing? Maybe or maybe not, you decide.

 Lectins, or proteins, can be harmful when digested.
 It is true that lectins resist human digestion, can damage the digestive tract and stimulate the immune system, but what is usually not mentioned is:

 - Lectins are found in many other foods such as berries, coffee, chocolate, bananas, seafood and potatoes, to name a few.

 - Lectins can be reduced to negligible amounts with proper cooking, soaking or sprouting.

 - Lectins may be helpful in preventing bacterial infections and cancer.

 For example when soybeans were cooked for 10 minutes lectins were reduced to almost zero and when beans were soaked and cooked there was a 93% reduction in lectins.
-One question to ponder is if lectins are so harmful then why do the “world’s healthiest” people consume diets containing beans, grains, and nuts?
+Some of the “world’s healthiest” people consume and thrive on diets containing beans, grains, and nuts.

 Phytic acid or phytates are a naturally occurring storage compound of phosphorus found in fiber rich foods such as whole grains, beans, nuts and seeds.
 One side of the debate calls them anti-nutrients and the other side side calls them antioxidants.